 In addition, in order to finance transaction costs in connection with an intended initial business combination, our sponsor or an affiliate of our sponsor or certain of our officers and directors may, but are not obligated to, loan us funds as may be required.
 If we complete our initial business combination, we would repay such loaned amounts out of the proceeds of the trust account released to us.
 Otherwise, such loans would be repaid only out of funds held outside the trust account.
-In the event that our initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts.
+In the event that our initial business combination does not close, we may use a portion of the working capital held outside the trust account to repay such loaned amounts but no proceeds from our trust account would be used to repay such loaned amounts.
 Up to \$1,500,000 of such loans may be convertible into warrants, at a price of \$1.50 per warrant at the option of the lender.
 The warrants would be identical to the private placement warrants, including as to exercise price, exercisability and exercise period.
 The terms of such loans by our officers and directors, if any, have not been determined and no written agreements exist with respect to such loans.
 We do not expect to seek loans from parties other than our sponsor or an affiliate of our sponsor as we do not believe third parties will be willing to loan such funds and provide a waiver against any and all rights to seek access to funds in our trust account.